17 Questions and Answers on the USDA Trade Retaliation Mitigation Payments

-The USDA’s Trade Retaliation Mitigation package announced earlier this week will distribute $4.7 billion in cash payments to producers through the new Market Facilitation Program (MFP).
+The USDA’s Trade Retaliation Mitigation package will distribute $9.6 billion in cash payments to producers through the new Market Facilitation Program (MFP).
 The goal of the program is to assist farmers in response to trade damage from unjustified retaliation by foreign nations.

 “Early on, the president instructed me, as Secretary of Agriculture, to make sure our farmers did not bear the brunt of unfair retaliatory tariffs.
 After careful analysis by our team at USDA, we have formulated our strategy to mitigate the trade damages sustained by our farmers.
 Our farmers work hard, and are the most productive in the world, and we aim to protect them,” said USDA Secretary Sonny Perdue.